Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

-\para{Low-$k$ behavior} As per the discussion above in regard to the conformally-coupled scalar, the evolution of modes with $\tk < 1$ is captured by the de Sitter approximation, and a simple analytic form for the spectrum can be derived.
+\para{Low-$k$ behavior} Per the previous discussion regarding the conformally coupled scalar, the evolution of modes with $\tk < 1$ is captured by the de Sitter approximation, and a simple analytic form for the spectrum can be derived.
 Using the expressions from \aref{app:dS_spacetime} gives \ba{ \frac{a^3n_k}{\ae^3\He^3} \simeq \frac{1}{8\pi^2} \tm^{-1} \tk^{3 - 2 \mathrm{Re}[\nu]} \qquad \text{for $\tk < \tm^{1/3} < 1$} } where the index $\nu = \sqrt{9/4 - \tm^2}$ is given by \eref{eq:nu_def} with $\xi = 0$.
-For $\tm \ll 9/4$ the exponent approaches a zero, and the scaling approaches $\tk^0$, corresponding to a flat spectrum.
+For $\tm \ll 9/4$ the exponent approaches $0$ and the scaling approaches $\tk^0$, corresponding to a flat spectrum.
 The predicted flatness is linked with the assumption of a constant Hubble parameter throughout inflation.
-For a model in which the Hubble parameter decreases significantly, such as Quadratic Inflation used to derive the numerical results in \fref{fig:es-minimal}, the spectrum is red-tilted instead.
+For a model in which the Hubble parameter decreases significantly, such as quadratic inflation used to derive the numerical results in \fref{fig:es-minimal}, the spectrum is red tilted instead.

-\para{Intermediate-$k$ behavior} For models in which the minimally-coupled scalar is light ($\tm < 1$), the spectrum has a break at $\tk \approx \tk_\star^\mathrm{(late)} \equiv \tm^{1/3}$.
+\para{Intermediate-$k$ behavior} For models in which the minimally coupled scalar is light ($\tm < 1$), the spectrum has a break at $\tk \approx \tk_\star^\mathrm{(late)} \equiv \tm^{1/3}$.
 These modes are entering the horizon at the same time when the field is released from Hubble drag; see \eref{eq:kstar_def}.
 Modes with larger values of $\tk$ enter the horizon earlier during the epoch of reheating, which is assumed to be effectively matter-dominated, while they are still relativistic.
-By tracking the evolution of these modes, one finds \bes{ \frac{a^3 n_k}{\ae^3 \He^3} \approx \frac{1}{8\pi^2} \tk^{-3} \qquad \text{for $\tm^{1/3} < \tk < \frac{m_\cphi \kappa}{\He}$} \per } On the other hand, in models with a heavy scalar ($\tm > 1$) the modes with $\tm^{1/3} < \tk$ are already nonrelativistic.
+By tracking the evolution of these modes, one finds that \bes{ \frac{a^3 n_k}{\ae^3 \He^3} \approx \frac{1}{8\pi^2} \tk^{-3} \qquad \text{for $\tm^{1/3} < \tk < \frac{m_\cphi \kappa}{\He}$} \per } However, in models with a heavy scalar ($\tm > 1$), the modes with $\tm^{1/3} < \tk$ are already nonrelativistic.
 Consequently the power law becomes an exponential.